Chapter 8 Geometric operations with vector layers

 • st_within

-In this book we mostly use the first function in the above list, st_intersects.
 The st_intersects function detects intersection, which is the simplest and most useful type of relation: two geometries intersect when they share at least one point in common.
 However, it is important to be aware of the many other relations that can be evaluated using the other 12 functions.

 By default, the above functions return a list, which takes less memory but is less convenient to work with.
-When specifying sparse=FALSE the functions return a logical matrix which is more convenient to work with.
+When specifying sparse=FALSE, the functions return a logical matrix which is more convenient to work with.
 The “logical relations” matrix is analogous to a distance matrix (Section 8.3.2.3).
 Each element i,j in the relations matrix is TRUE when f(x[i],y[j]) is TRUE.

 For example, the following expression creates a matrix of intersection relations between counties in nm: